 Several reasons for companies to use insourcing have already been briefly mentioned above.
 Below is a more detailed description of these reasons.

-Insourcing offers companies the opportunity to guide and control the entire development process.
+Bringin activities in-house offers companies the opportunity to guide and control the entire development process.
 This allows quality to be monitored in every phase of development and implementation.
 Changes made to a project can be quickly tested, and defects can be quickly remedied through repairs.

 All these benefits and the control wouldn’t exist if a company decided to outsource its activities.